-One of the most wonderful things about homeschooling is that it can accommodate the needs of students across the full spectrum of ability.
-One-to-one attention from home teachers can encourage and expand on individual strengths, and curriculum can adapt to address individual needs.
-However, parents homeschooling a gifted child can sometimes feel unsure about how to best nurture their child’s special gifts.
+One of the most wonderful things about homeschooling is that it can accommodate the needs of students across the full spectrum of abilities.
+One-to-one attention from home teachers can encourage and expand on individual strengths, and the curriculum can adapt to address individual needs.
+However, parents homeschooling a gifted child can sometimes feel unsure how to best nurture their child’s special gifts.
 These are usually groundless fears!
-With the right attitude and approach, home teachers can lead their gifted child towards educational success.
+With the right attitude and approach, home teachers can lead their gifted children toward educational success.

 Accelerating Your Student’s Learning

 In the acceleration model, parents might choose to have their child work at a different grade level in a single subject, or to condense two years of work into a single year.

 For example, a sixth-grade student might take a full year to complete sixth-grade material in English, social studies, and science, but work through sixth-grade math by mid-year, and jump into seventh-grade math right away, completing that by year’s end.
 This is not uncommon and can work very well to keep a student challenged and engaged.

 There are concerns, however, in allowing a child to advance far above grade level.
 The first is that the content itself will be aimed at an older audience and may not be appropriate for a younger student.
 In addition, just because a student can read and comprehend advanced work doesn’t automatically mean the child will be able to respond to it in a mature, complex way.

 The second concern regarding acceleration is that often students will rejoin their peers in later grades, and if the accelerated student is suddenly in a classroom with a social atmosphere several years ahead of her, difficulties can arise.
 This sometimes happens when an accelerated 16-year-old finds themselves in a dorm with college freshmen.
 Again, this is not merely a question of intellect.
 The ability to work successfully within a group of colleagues is just as important as the ability to succeed on your own.